shuangat/FLORA/README.md

 ######### Example code for predicting the function of LINC01614 (your lncRNA of interest) #########

 [Command Line]
-Rscript example.R .../functionalPrediction.R .../lnc.info.txt .../coding.info.txt .../network.txt output_dir LINC01614
+Rscript example.R ../bin/functionalPrediction.R lnc.info.txt coding.info.txt network.txt output_dir LINC01614

 outputs:
   LINC01614_lnc.coding.txt   # table of genes connected with your lncRNA of interest